robisim74/qwik-speak/README.md

 });
 ```
 ### Lazy loading of translation data
-Use the `Speak` component to add translation data to the context:
+Create a different translation data file (asset) for each page and use `Speak` component to add translation data to the context:
 ```jsx
 import { Speak } from 'qwik-speak';